 What happens when the nominee shareholder and nominee secretary services end?

-When the nominee shareholder service ends you should notify us of the name and address of the person or company who is to receive the share that we hold.
-We will then complete the stock transfer form and send this to you.
+When the nominee shareholder service ends we will only complete the share transfer document transfering the share/s to the beneficial owner on file.
 To notify Companies House of the new shareholding situation, you should file an annual return (you can either wait until the due date or file an early one).

 When the nominee secretary service ends we will resign our secretary appointment.